bernardo-silva/NetworkScienceProject/README.md

 # Finding Deeper Community Structures: The Networks of Portuguese Universities

 This project was elaborated as a project for the class of Complex Analysis.
+This is the [link](https://github.com/bernardo-silva/NetworkScienceProject) to the github repository.

-The final report can be read [here](report.pdf).
+The final report can be read [here](REPORT.pdf).

 If you want to run the code, the main dependencies are: